DevMountain/node-auth-afternoon/README.md

 ### Summary

 In this step we are going to use the Auth0 access token from the previous step to fetch an access token token for use with GitHub.
 It will allow us to make REST calls to GitHub on behalf of the user.
+This is step 11 (red) in the diagram.

 ### Instructions